resbaz/Introduction-to-programming-concepts-7Sept2016/07-functions.md

 >

 If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot simple statistics.
-However, the gapminder data is updated periodically, and we may want to pull in that new information later and re-run our analysis again.
+However, data may be updated periodically, and we may want to pull in that new information later and re-run our analysis again.
 We may also obtain similar data from a different source in the future.